 Honestly, we’re only denying ourselves a little bit, but we’re saving a LOT of money!

 We’ve included tips for packing snacks for the parks as well as for the resorts.

 The snacks you bring to Disneyland or Disney World have one job, and one job only: to keep your energy up while preventing you from blowing all of your money on Disney food.
 OK, that’s two jobs.
 Whatever.
 The point is, your snacks are there to keep you from having an exhaustion-fueled hanger meltdown in the heat while standing in line (been there) and also to keep you from turning, in your desperate hanger-fueled state, to an endless supply of churros and Mickey bars.

-Like, YES, get a churro and a Mickey bar.
+Like, YES, get a churro and a Mickey bar or 3.
 But let me lay some wisdom on you, as a 30-year old couple (like, Jeremy is 31 and I’m 29 so if you average us out – you get it): sugary treats will not keep you happy.
 They will not keep you full.
 They will spike your energy and then CRASH IT, leaving you with a headache and an $8.50 sized hole in your wallet.

 I know, I know – it’s difficult to hear.
 But every time I turn in desperation to a milkshake topped with candy and something neon, I end up regretting it an hour or so later as I feel my body slipping into a sugar-crash spiral.

 So save your cash for a few well-chosen, INTENTIONAL Disney teats and bring enough snacks to keep yourself in a well-fueled state.
 Disney is a marathon, not a sprint!
 You can probably tell that we have never run a marathon in our lives, and probably never will.